-Following the UK exit from the EU at the end of 2019 existing EU law relating to food enforcement, which comprised the majority of food safety legislation was relabelled as "Retained EU Legislation" and continues as is with minor variation in Scottish legislation so that there is continuity.
+Following the UK exit from the EU at the end of 2019 existing EU law relating to food enforcement, which comprised the majority of food safety legislation, was relabelled as "Retained EU Legislation".
+At present, this continues in place with minor variations in Scottish legislation so that there is continuity.
 This retained Food Law and the obligations it places in the local authority remain matters devolved to the Scottish Parliament.
+However, the Retained EU Law (Revocation and Reform) Bill introduced by the UK Government in September 2022 is currently going through parliament and could 'sunset' all Retained EU Food Law by end December 2023.
+The outcome of this is yet unknown.